Eadburh of Winchester: Dedication of parish churches

-St Edburg, Bicester, Oxfordshire and SS Mary & Edburga, Stratton Audley, Oxfordshire are both dedicated to Edburga of Bicester.
+In Oxfordshire, St Edburg, Bicester, and SS Mary & Edburga, Stratton Audley, are both dedicated to Edburga of Bicester.

 Dedication of abbey churches

-St Mary's Abbey, Winchester was at one time co-dedicated to St. Eadburh.
-Pershore Abbey was also for some time dedicated to her after Egilwado (Alwardus or Æthelweard), the nephew of the Abbess of St. Mary's Abbey, acquired some of her bones for £100.
-The dedication of the Abbey varied at different times in its history.
-In the Domesday Book it is called the Abbey of St. Mary; in Henry VIII's time the Valor of St. Edburga.
+St Mary's Abbey, Winchester was at one time co-dedicated to St Eadburh.
+Pershore Abbey was also for some time dedicated to her after Egilwado (Alwardus or Æthelweard), the nephew of the Abbess of St Mary's Abbey, acquired some of her bones for £100.
+The dedication of the Abbey varied in its history.
+In the Domesday Book it is called the Abbey of St Mary; in Henry VIII's time the Valor of St Edburga.
 It has also been called the Church of SS Mary, Edburga and Holy Cross (the parochial portion was dedicated to the Holy Cross).
-In its earlier years SS.
-Mary, Peter, and Paul were its patron saints, but at the time of the introduction of the Benedictines it was probably dedicated to St. Mary, with whom was joined St. Edburga, whose relics had then not long been added to its treasure.
+In its earlier years SS Mary, Peter, and Paul were its patron saints, but at the time of the introduction of the Benedictines it was probably dedicated to St Mary, with whom was joined St Edburga, whose relics had then not long been added to its treasure.